elegantchaos/ECHelper/ReadMe.markdown

 In my sample I've illustrated both using Mach ports and using Unix domain sockets.
 The unix domain sockets approach is apparently recommends, but it was *very* hard to track down enough information to get it to work cleanly, so I hope that this sample gives a few people pointers in the right direction in future...

+The IPC method that you choose is determined by a fourth setting:

+    HELPER_METHOD = Mach

+or

+    HELPER_METHOD = Sockets

+This changes the launchd plist that gets used, and also filters through into the code to change the IPC method at runtime.

 Scripts
 -------